tdial2000/ILEX/docs/source/Theory/polarisation_fractions.rst

 calculating fractions, the averaging cancels out.

 :math:`L` and :math:`P`
 =============================

-The linear polarisation is
+We measure the Linear polarisation via the following equation

 .. math::
    L = \sqrt{Q^{2} + U^2}.

-Given this functional form, the uncertainty in :math:`L` is,
+Given this functional form, the uncertainty :math:`\sigma_{L}` is

 .. math::
    \sigma_{L} = \frac{1}{L}\sqrt{Q^{2}\sigma_{Q}^2 + U^{2}\sigma^{2}}.

-there is a need to debias :math:`L` due to the expression used, especially at low signal-to-noise (S/N)
+there is a need to debias :math:`L` due to the expression used, especially at low signal-to-noise (S/N) [Everett & Weisberg 2001; Day et al. 2020]

 .. math::
    L\mathrm{_{d}} =